-Everyone grieves in his/her own unique way.
+Everyone grieves in his or her own unique way.
 The process of grieving is often long and painful for all who knew the child.
-This can include parents, siblings, relatives, friends, peers, teachers, nurses, neighbors, and anyone that understands the loss of a child.
+This can include parents, siblings, relatives, friends, peers, teachers, nurses, neighbors, and anyone affected by the loss of a child.

 The emotional and physical expressions of grief are often the most obvious part of mourning.
 Everyone expresses sadness and loss in different ways.
 There are some common characteristics, however, that occur when one is experiencing great loss and sadness.

 Crying, sorrow, and anger are common emotions when dealing with death.
 Often anger is misdirected causing conflicts with family members and marital relationships.
 Feelings of loneliness and desolation can be dangerous to some extent.
 If the living feel there's no point going on without their loved one, feelings of suicide can preoccupy their thoughts.
 These desperate feelings need immediate intervention.
 It may be normal to think about death and feel left behind when someone close dies, but it can overcome all other emotions and lead to suicide.